 That still leaves lots you can share with your dog.
-Alternatively, you could purchase ready-prepared dog Christmas dinner
+Alternatively, you could purchase a ready-prepared dog Christmas dinner.

 Dog Christmas dinner – Starters

 Starters should generally be avoided.
-Starters generally consist of things such as pate, smoked salmon or prawns, Whilst a small amount is fine it is generally nor advisable as can upset your dog’s tummy.
+Starters generally consist of things such as pate, smoked salmon or prawns.
+Whilst a small amount is fine, it is generally not advisable as it can upset your dog’s tummy.

-Your dog will definitely want to join in enjoying the roast
+Your dog will want to join in enjoying the roast

 Make sure the meat you serve is free from bones, which can shatter and lodge in his throat and avoid adding gravy as it can be high in salt and may contain onion.

-The skins of turkey also has a lot of fat that your dog will not be able to properly digest.
+The skins of turkey also have a lot of fat that your dog will not properly digest.

-The good old potato is a staple food that can be enjoyed by all the family.
-When doing the roast potatoes for the Christmas meal make sure you don’t add salt to them – you add salt o your own taste afterwards
+The good old potato is a staple food that all the family can enjoy.
+When doing the roast potatoes for the Christmas meal, make sure you don’t add salt to them – you add salt o your taste afterwards.

-Carrots, either raw or cooked are perfectly safe for dogs to eat.
-I would recommend that you cut them up rather than give them whole to prevent choking.
-Again like with potatoes don’t add any salt.
+Either raw or cooked, carrots are perfectly safe for dogs to eat.
+I would recommend cutting them up rather than giving them whole to prevent choking.
+Again like with potatoes, don’t add any salt.